 Counterparts almost gave Rush their first #1 album if not for that decade’s overhyped grunge movement propelling Pearl Jam’s Vs. to the top.
 It seems to be an overlooked album not just by fans but the band too.
 Rush did play two tracks from the album during the 2010 Time Machine tour after more or less dismissing the album since its original release.
 Strangely, Counterparts feels as though it’s fallen through the cracks much like Vapor Trails.

-Let it be said, Counterparts is one of Rush’s finest efforts.
+Let it be said, Counterparts represents one of Rush’s finest efforts.

 Listening to the 11-track album again for the first time, on the SACD format, felt crisp and unhindered.
 Whether or not the placebo effect is at play here is anyone’s guess but Neil Peart’s snare and high-hat seemed accentuated more so than the initial release.
 Kevin “Caveman” Shirley conducted the original recording and made a distinct effort to locate the microphones around Peart’s drum kit for maximum effect.
 This was evident 20 years ago when Rush fans first heard “Animate.”